CitricVenus/Pet-Adoption-Center/README.md

-Important
+Important:
     Execute the PetAdoptionMain.java to run the project

-There are two .txt files with data to be readed Adopters.txt
+There are two .txt files with data to be readed:
+    Adopters.txt
     Pets.txt